 Figure 25 - Medical Examination Report: Grandfathered Status

-REMEMBER: The diabetes qualification standard parameter is use of insulin, not the diagnosis of diabetes mellitus.

 Appendix C: Skill Performance Evaluation

 Fixed Deficit of an Extremity

 When the loss of (hand, foot, leg, or arm) or a fixed impairment to an extremity may interfere with the ability of the driver to operate a commercial motor vehicle (CMV) safely, you are responsible for determining if the driver is otherwise medically fit to drive.
 A driver may be allowed to drive if the qualification requirements for a Skill Performance Evaluation (SPE) certificate under 49 CFR 391.49 are met.